ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 ## RNA-seq dataset and pipeline for demonstration
 In this example, I will use `~/snakemake_example` to store all the files and output.
-Make sure you change all the paths relative to the actual folder you use in your machine.
+Make sure you change all the paths to be relative to the actual folder in your machine.

-The demo analysis pipeline will be a RNA-seq pipeline for transcript-level expression analysis, often called the [*new Tuxedo*][new-tuxedo-paper] pipeline involving [HISAT2][hisat2] and [StringTie][stringtie].
+The demo pipeline will be a RNA-seq pipeline for transcript-level expression analysis, often called the [*new Tuxedo*][new-tuxedo-paper] pipeline involving [HISAT2][hisat2] and [StringTie][stringtie].
 The RNA-seq dataset is from [Griffith Lab's RNA-seq tutorial][griffith-lab-rnaseq-tutorial] which,

 > ... consists of two commercially available RNA samples: Universal Human Reference (UHR) and Human Brain Reference (HBR).
 The UHR is total RNA isolated from a diverse set of 10 cancer cell lines.
 The HBR is total RNA isolated from the brains of 23 Caucasians, male and female, of varying age but mostly 60-80 years old.
 >